Krazete/sgm/data_processing/INSTRUCTIONS.md

 - AssetStudio is used for extracting most files because it's easier to use and exports assets in a nicely structured way.
 - UABE is used for extracting scripts because AssetStudio exports scripts with missing data.
 - The palletized portraits don't appear to be within the APK.
+- As of version 2.7.0, MonoBehaviour:VariantData files cannot be properly extracted.
+- As of version 3.1.0, MonoBehaviour:VariantData files can be accessed again, but Ability files cannot be accessed.